X

 Science Behind Keeping Your Tree Fresh

 When you bring a fresh Christmas tree into your home, it is important to understand the science behind how to keep it fresh and healthy for as long as possible.
 One main factor contributing to a tree drying out is the loss of water through its needles and trunk.
-In order to prevent this, the tree needs to be able to continue to absorb water even after it has been cut from its roots.
+To prevent this, the tree needs to be able to continue to absorb water even after it has been cut from its roots.

 One important step you can take to keep your tree fresh is to give it a fresh cut before placing it in water.
 This is because the cut at the base of the trunk can become clogged with sap and debris, which can hinder the tree's ability to absorb water.